SQream/sqream_docs/operational_guides/ldap.rst

 Overview
 ============

-Lightweight Directory Access Protocol (LDAP) is an external authentication source.
+Lightweight Directory Access Protocol (LDAP) is an authentication management service.
 Once LDAP is configured to authenticate SQream users, all existing roles, with the exception of a ``SUPERUSER``, are required to be authenticated by an external LDAP server.

 New Flag Attributes